garretsb44/burger/README.md

 ## Tests

-No testes were written for this app
+There are no tests written for this app.
+There are some status errors written in the code that will display in console if the rights routes aren't hit.

 ## Questions